snowe36/abx_atlas/README.md

 **Can models predict Gram-negative antibacterial activity from structure alone — and how much of that apparent skill is really scaffold / time leakage rather than generalizable signal?**

 This is an evaluation-hygiene / leakage-diagnostic problem with explicit negative controls (scaffold and temporal splits), not a leaderboard chase.
-Cell-envelope MoA labels motivated the project but are sparse at organism-level MIC scale; the main deliverable is the leakage story.
+Cell-envelope MoA labels motivated the project but are sparse at organism-level MIC scale.
+The main deliverable is the leakage story — plus a biological interpretation layer that names which chemotypes carry the failures.

+In antibacterial discovery, prospective failure often emerges not because models cannot fit chemistry, but because historical datasets overrepresent known chemotypes.

 ---

 ## What this repo builds

-1. **Download & curate** ChEMBL antibacterial activities across a full Gram+/− organism panel
+1. **Download & curate** ChEMBL antibacterial activities across 31 curated Gram-positive and Gram-negative organism groups
 2. **Map** antibacterial chemical space (Morgan FP atlas, Bemis–Murcko scaffolds, MoA / NP panels)
 3. **Benchmark** Gram-negative activity prediction under random, scaffold, and time splits
 4. **Interpret** failures (bit weights → substructures, FP/FN scaffolds, nearest-train-neighbor Tanimoto)
+5. **Name the chemotypes** that fail under temporal shift, and run a three-scaffold surprise case study
-5. **Ablate** against optional GPU deep models (from-scratch GNN + fine-tuned ChemBERTa) on the *same* splits — same protocol, honest comparison
+6. **Ablate** against optional GPU deep models (from-scratch GNN + fine-tuned ChemBERTa) on the *same* splits — same protocol, honest comparison

 <p align="center">
   <img src="reports/figures/fig3_leakage_rocauc.png" alt="Leakage-aware QSAR: ROC-AUC across random, scaffold, and time splits for logreg, RF, GBDT, GNN, and ChemBERTa" width="720"/>